-Caitlyn Jenner Threatens To Sue Ex Kris Jenner Over Lost Earnings
+Caitlyn Jenner Threatens To Sue Ex, Kris Jenner, Over Lost Earnings

 A photo posted by Caitlyn Jenner (@caitlynjenner) on

-Caitlyn Jenner, formerly Bruce Jenner, has reportedly been exploring her legal options after she found out that her ex-wife Kris Jenner was freezing her out of family earnings that she believes she has earned and deserves.
+Caitlyn Jenner, formerly Bruce Jenner, has reportedly been exploring her legal options after she found out that her ex-wife, Kris Jenner, was freezing her out of family earnings that she believes she has earned and deserves.

-Radar Online revealed that Caitlyn Jenner has not been paid much at all for her appearances on Keeping Up With The Kardashians and other family commercial projects that her name has been attached to via Kris Jenner, according to sources close the reality TV family.
+Radar Online revealed that Caitlyn Jenner has not been paid much at all for her appearances on Keeping Up With The Kardashians, and other family commercial projects that her name has been attached to via Kris Jenner, according to sources close the reality TV family.

 The next part of my collaboration with @maccosmetics is coming on Jan 5th!!
 I'm excited for EVERYONE (all races. all ages. all sexes) to fearlessly rock these shades into 2017 #happynewyear #maccaitlynjenner